You may have learned about personality assessments back in Psychology 101 or your organization’s HR department.

 Or “…an N.”

-We may have certain personality preferences that make a choice easier and more natural.
+We may have certain personality tendencies that make a choice easier and more natural.
 But at the end of the day, we are still in control of our own behavior.

 Assessments are a tool, not a bible, a science or a religion.
 They offer a framework to examine how we operate and enrich our workplace understanding and conversation.